 Wix vs WordPress: Plugins and Apps

-Wix comes with plus minus 300 apps to add functionality to your site.
-While this number doesn't compare with the 59,000 WordPress plugins, users have the peace of mind that these apps are tested and verified for quality.
+Wix comes with tens of thousands of apps to add functionality to your site.
+While this number doesn't compare with the hundreds of thousands of WordPress plugins, users have the peace of mind that these apps are tested and verified for quality.

 Winner: If you only measure is quantity, then WordPress is the clear winner.